 All of McCartney’s melodies from that early Beatle era, right through Rubber Soul and Revolver, sounded like we’d always known them — they flowed so effortlessly and instinctively into us that they seemed instantly familiar — but the songs themselves often contained much rougher lyrics than people really grasped.
 “Yesterday” is not a pretty love song; it’s an expression of searing regret for words and actions that cannot be taken back and so must be lived with.
 “I’m Looking Through You” and “You Won’t See Me” sound like happy, jangly pop fluff but describe a serious relationship in descent, about to crash-and-burn.
 “For No One” is simply brutal, like “Yesterday” it is melodically and instrumentally innovative to the point of fascination while its lyrics are an unflinching admission that a relationship is utterly dead, that the players are going through the motions and likely have been for a long time, and yet the idea of that ‘love’ still has a lingering hold on the mind.
 Devastating.

-Young Paul McCartney was a sharper customer than we appreciate, a stiletto wrapped within a cotton candy, the razor in the bright and shiny apple.
+Young Paul McCartney was a sharper customer than we appreciate, the razor in the bright and shiny apple.
 Read his turn being interviewed by Maureen Cleave, where he is whip-smart, observant and ready to argue or charm as need be.
 Look at his statements — about race, gender, conventionality, and morals.
 They should have come up during the American tour, but never did:

 [America is] a lousy country where anyone who is black is made to seem a dirty n*gger.
 There is a statue of a ‘good Negro’ doffing his hat and being polite in the gutter.
 I saw a picture of it. […] “There they were in America, all getting house-trained for adulthood with their indisputable principle of life: short hair equals men, long hair equals women.
 Well, we got rid of that small convention for them.
 You can’t kid me the last generation were any more moral than we are.
 They hid it better.
 If you wheedle it out of people they were just as bad as we are, only they grew out of it.”